BassRacer6/Python-Stopwatch-With-GUI/README.md

 # Python-Stopwatch-With-GUI
-I made an executable and ICO converter but this is the code with interface.
+If you'll execute the code with the images inside the executable foder, you will have shown the full program.